lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_mosaic_data_attention_experiments/3_stage_wise_training/Attention_weights_for_every_data/Readme.md

-#### Table F4.1: Fixed what net learning both attention weights and what net
+#### Table F4.1: learning both attention weights and what net with prtrained what

 | LR (for only attention wts) \ Analysis | argmax > 0.5 | argmax < 0.5 |  FTPT | FFPT | FTPF | FFPF |  decision boundary |
 |  ----         | -------      |  --------    |  --   |  --  | --   | --   | ---- |